- Jiddu Krishnamurti (Author)

 Freedom From The Known Summary (PDF)

-Have you ever faced a situation where you knew that you are right – but nobody was listening to you?
+Have you ever faced a situation where you knew that you were right, but nobody listened to you?

-Have your ever felt a sense of conflict in your mind?
+Have you ever felt a sense of conflict in your mind?

 Do you believe anything just because an expert told that to you?

 Do you believe that you live in the present moment all the time?

 How to become free at the level of your mind and achieve true freedom?

 Is it even possible to be free from what you know?